Impatience, thy name was Dr. Peacock.

 Point, click and shop till you drop.

-UPS and Federal Express or a guy on a Segue from Amazon Prime will deliver to your doorstop a complete Christmas, from soup to nuts: the tree, the trimmings, the trappings, the presents and all the wrappings.
+UPS and Federal Express or a guy on a Segue or an Amazon.dot.com drone will deliver to your doorstop a complete Christmas, from soup to nuts: the tree, the trimmings, the trappings, the presents and all the wrappings.
 Cyber-Monday, Cyber-Everyday eliminates the wait and takes us far from the maddening crowds.

 Waiting is for chumps, for the clueless, for losers.